Jennifer Ferrin

 Jennifer Ferrin (born February 25, 1979) is an American actress.

 Early life and education

 Ferrin was born in Lawrenceville, Georgia.
-She attended Brookwood High where she was the lead in many high school plays and was a member of the choir.
-Upon her graduation from high school, Ferrin attended the College of Charleston in Charleston, South Carolina, and the North Carolina School of the Arts in Winston-Salem, North Carolina, where she graduated with a Bachelor of Fine Arts in drama.

 Career

 Ferrin played the younger version of Vanessa Redgrave's character Esther in the Hallmark Hall of Fame film The Locket.
 She guest starred in the 2002 season finale of Dawson's Creek.
 Ferrin's most notable role to date is that of Jennifer Munson Kasnoff Donovan on the daytime soap opera As the World Turns, played from 2003 to 2006.
 She was nominated twice for a Daytime Emmy Award.